 IMPORTANT: These defaults are intended to be a jumping-off point for your own analysis.
 You may find that some of these metrics and numbers are relevant for your site, while others may be less relevant.
 And you'll probably want to add some metrics that aren't there by default.
 We strongly recommend you review our guide to performance budgets for suggestions on how to create meaningful budgets.

-By default, budget alerts are sent to the email addresses and webhooks that are configured in your account settings.
-You can find them in the Alerts section of your settings.
+Budget alerts are sent to the email addresses and webhooks that are configured in your settings.

 SpeedCurve sends alert emails whenever the state of a budget changes, i.e. whenever the metric crosses the threshold in either direction.
 This can result in a large number of alerts being sent when a metric fluctuates around the threshold, for example in this chart below: